Financial aid funds are disbursed for use in each semester of enrollment.

 Refunds are processed by the Student Accounts Office.
 Direct Deposit refunds are processed faster than paper check refunds.
-To enroll in direct deposit, visit the Student Accounts, login with your UMID and PIN, and follow the instructions to enroll in direct deposit.
+To enroll in direct deposit, visit the Student Accounts, login with your Unique Name and password, and follow the instructions to enroll in direct deposit.

 Gift aid is initially awarded on a full-time basis.
 Students who enroll for less than full-time will have the grant funds prorated as follows: